SomethingOS/.github/profile/README.md

 - Advanced Reboot options
 - Some UI features
   - Hide QS in secure lockscreen
+  - Ignore Window flag secure
 - Some system features
   - Block Ads

+More to come..